-Butterbur comes from the Butterbur plant (Petasites hybridus), which is a perennial shrub found in Europe, Asia and parts of North America.
+Butterbur comes from the butterbur plant (Petasites hybridus), which is a perennial shrub found in Europe, Asia and parts of North America.
 It grows in wet, marshy soil, damp forests and along rivers and streams.
 Butterbur has long been used as an herbal treatment for migraines, headaches, asthma, urinary tract infections, wounds, allergies, and stomach upset.
 Butterbur products may be made from the plant's root, stem, or leaves.1

 The substances petasin and isopetasin are found in butterbur.
 While the exact way these compounds work isn't fully understood, it is believed that they work to reduce inflammation.
-These actions are thought to help prevent migraines and reduce migraine headaches.
+These actions are thought to help prevent migraine and reduce migraine headaches.2

 Side effects and other precautions

-If you are pregnant, plan to become pregnant or nursing, do not take Butterbur
+Women who are pregnant, plan to become pregnant or nursing should not take butterbur.

-If you are taking other agents that contain the same active ingredients as Butterbur, such as borage, gravel root and ragwort
+People who are taking other agents that contain the same active ingredients as butterbur, such as borage, gravel root and ragwort, should not use butterbur.

 As always, the best source for advice on treating your migraines is your own migraine specialist.
 These descriptions of natural remedies are provided only for informational purposes.
 You should begin no medication or supplement without first checking with your health care provider and should let them know of any other prescriptions, OTCs, and herbals you are taking to ensure there are no interactions.